hashicorp/se-terraform-vault-workshop/docs/azure/terraform/slides-tf.md

 Terraform Enterprise is a multi-tenanted application that supports fine-grained access controls.
 You can create multiple organizations, each containing its own teams and users.

+???
+TODO: Find a better image for this slide.

 ---
 name: chapter-9a-tfe-lab
 .center[.lab-header[👭 Lab Exercise 9a: Share the Sandbox]]